You are hereTop-Fed DWC Cannabis Setup Guide - Bubbleponics

 This page about different cannabis grow lights goes over the options in more detail, but I'll give you the basics as quickly as I can.

-Personally, I prefer CFLs with such a small scale grow due to their low setup/maintenance costs and the fact that they don't give off very much heat.
-I also have been recently experimenting with using LEDs to grow cannabis.
+I initially started with CFLs for my first grow.
+These were great for a small scale grow due to their low setup/maintenance costs and the fact that they don't give off very much heat.
+I have also experimented with using LEDs to grow cannabis.

 High Pressure Sodium/Metal Hallide(HPS/MH)

-These are pretty much seen as the standard for indoor growing lights.
+These powerful lights pretty much seen as the golden standard for indoor growing lights.
 They will definitely give your plants what they need to grow huge, but they also make a lot of heat and raise your energy bill.

 Because maintaining proper temperatures is so crucial to hydroponic grows, I would not recommend attempting to grow cannabis using either MH or HPS grow lights without a proper ventilation and exhaust system to vent out all the heat and bring in cool, fresh air.